Textual criticism: Hebrew Bible

 Textual criticism of the Hebrew Bible compares manuscript versions of the following sources (dates refer to the oldest extant manuscripts in each family):

 As in the New Testament, changes, corruptions, and erasures have been found, particularly in the Masoretic texts.
 This is ascribed to the fact that early soferim (scribes) did not treat copy errors in the same manner later on.

-There are three separate new editions of the Hebrew Bible currently in development: Biblia Hebraica Quinta, the Hebrew University Bible, and the Oxford Hebrew Bible.
+There are three separate new editions of the Hebrew Bible currently in development: Biblia Hebraica Quinta, the Hebrew University Bible, and the Hebrew Bible: A Critical Edition (formerly known as the Oxford Hebrew Bible).
 Biblia Hebraica Quinta is a diplomatic edition based on the Leningrad Codex.
 The Hebrew University Bible is also diplomatic, but based on the Aleppo Codex.
-The Oxford Hebrew Bible is an eclectic edition.
+The Hebrew Bible: A Critical Edition is an eclectic edition.

 New Testament

 Early New Testament texts include more than 5,800 Greek manuscripts, 10,000 Latin manuscripts and 9,300 manuscripts in various other ancient languages (including Syriac, Slavic, Ethiopic and Armenian).
 The manuscripts contain approximately 300,000 textual variants, most of them involving changes of word order and other comparative trivialities.
 As according to Wescott and Hort:

 With regard to the great bulk of the words of the New Testament, as of most other ancient writings, there is no variation or other ground of doubt, and therefore no room for textual criticism...
-The proportion of words virtually accepted on all hands as raised above doubt is very great, not less, on a rough computation, than seven eights of the whole.
+The proportion of words virtually accepted on all hands as raised above doubt is very great, not less, on a rough computation, than seven eighths of the whole.
 The remaining eighth therefore, formed in great part by changes of order and other comparative trivialities, constitutes the whole area of criticism.

-Thus, for over 250 years, New Testament scholars have argued that no textual variant affects any doctrine.
-Professor D. A. Carson states: "nothing we believe to be doctrinally true, and nothing we are commanded to do, is in any way jeopardized by the variants.
+Since the 18th century, Protestant New Testament scholars have argued that textual variants by themselves have not affected doctrine.
+Evangelical theologian D. A. Carson has claimed: "nothing we believe to be doctrinally true, and nothing we are commanded to do, is in any way jeopardized by the variants.
 This is true for any textual tradition.
 The interpretation of individual passages may well be called in question; but never is a doctrine affected."